echemdb/website/templates/pages/cv_entry.md

 ```
 </details>

-Details about the curators of this entry:
+Details about the curation process of this entry:
 <details>
 <summary>Click to expand (yaml).</summary>